The Quantacized Atom

 The "Paschen" and "Brackett" series both produce spectral lines in the Infrared, as electrons drop down to the third (n' = 3) and fourth (n' = 4) energy levels of the hydrogen atom.
 As n becomes indefinitely large, will tend to n'2, which means simply 9 and 16, respectively, which gives us the ionization wavelengths from the respective energy levels.

 While Bohr's model of the atom could account for spectral lines, it still could not account for why electrons had quantacized angular momentum in atoms and why electrons could be in orbit in atoms, which would involve acceleration around the nucleus, without radiating away all their energy, which accelerated electrical charges do.
+This means that the little models of atoms we always see, with electrons in orbits like planets, is impossible.
 The atom could simply not be a little solar system, based on charge rather than gravity, since electrons, on classical principles, would lose energy and fall into the nucleus.
+An accelerated change always radiates energy, and an electron that changes its direction of motion, its vector, is accelerated.

 The second energy level has one node.
 This can be either spherical, which means a spherical standing wave with a hidden spherical node inside (another S orbital), or a plane.
 A plane node gives us an angular momentum of ℏ.
 The plane node cuts the orbital in two, separating a side of positive magnitude from a side of negative magnitude.
 Such a wave is then called a P orbital.
 Now we get a further complication.
 An asymmetrical node produces an angular momentum vector.